 Lauren Esch - Piano

-18 year old pianist Lauren Esch is thrilled to make her third appearance with the CBSO under the direction of Maestro Norman Reintamm.
+18 year old pianist Lauren Esch made her third appearance with the CBSO under the direction of Maestro Norman Reintamm in November of 2019.
 Lauren holds an ARCT in piano performance with First Class Honours/Distinction ranking, and plans to compete her LRCM in January 2020.

 Lauren has performed at Carnegie Hall in NYC, and in important GTA recital venues including Markham Theatre, the Richmond Hill Theatre for the Performing Arts, the Toronto Steinway Series, and on Classical 96.3fm.
 She is a former top scholarship winner in the Crescendo International Piano Competition, and has won many awards including being a National Finalist in the CMC, Winner of the ARCT Class in the 2017 ORMTA Provincial Finals, and top pianist scholarships in numerous GTA Festivals.

-She studies with her father, Dr. Michael Esch and this September 2019 begins concurrent coachings with master pianist John O’Conor.
-Lauren has performed in masterclasses for William Aide, Jamie Parker, the Dutch Pianist Paul Komen and Curtis Institute professor, Meng Chien Liu.
+She studies with her father, Dr. Michael Esch.
+Lauren has performed in masterclasses for William Aide, Jamie Parker, the Dutch pianist Paul Komen, John O'Conor, James Anagnoson, and Curtis Institute professor, Meng Chien Liu.